 All of the example messages I used were non-promotional in nature.
 They all were purely informative.
 In the 3rd attempt their style wasn’t fundamentally different from that of previous attempts.

 However, in the third attempt there is something fundamentally different, namely the angle of the message in the “additional details” field!
 This time I did more than just answering the question “what kind of messages I will send and how often”.
-I sustained my case by making a real plea and it has really paid off.
+I backed up my case by making a real plea and it has really paid off.

 Firstly I acknowledged my previous disapprovals and ensured the reviewer that I’m 100% committed to comply with all of Facebook’s policies.